Skip to content

 And unless you question them, they quietly nudge you toward outdated thinking.

-The truth is, what feels like “obvious wisdom” today?
+What feels like “obvious wisdom” today?

-It all started as a guess.
+It all started as someone else's guess.

 The mindset shift needed now isn’t about rejecting these sayings outright.
 It’s about replacing them with living frameworks that adapt and grow.